The modules you will study during your three years may be examined using three different methods:

 The word-length of your essay includes quotations and excludes any footnotes or endnotes that you include and your bibliography.
 Tutors will allow a discretionary 10% short-fall or extension of the word-length.
 However, a tutor will stop reading an essay once the 10% extension has been reached.
 This could have severe repercussions on your mark, as your concluding paragraphs will not be read.

 If you want to ask for an extension, you can do so by completing the request form on TABULA.
+Please note that you MUST SEE OR WRITE to the relevant DUGS BEFORE you make your extension request via Tabula.
 Only the Directors of Undergraduate Studies: Dr Paul Botley (for first year students) and Dr Pablo Mukherjee (for honours level students) can grant extensions.
 If you are applying for an extension on medical grounds, you will be required to submit documentation (such as a doctor's note) to support your request.
 In addition, you may be required to meet with the Director of Undergraduate Studies to discuss your reasons for wanting an extension.

 Please note that any information which you provide in connection with your extension request will be treated as confidential.